Bermudian Law Students are invited to apply for the Criminal Pupillage Award

 Bar Council decided it would be most befitting and appropriate to provide a Criminal Law Pupilage to a Bermudian in her memory; The Dame Lois Browne-Evans Award.

-Bar Council and the elite Carmelite Chambers of London put forward a proposal to the Bar Council in the UK seeking permission for a Bermudian to receive training through Carmelite Chambers.
+Bar Council and the elite Mountford Chambers of London put forward a proposal to the Bar Council (Bar Standards Board) in the UK seeking permission for a Bermudian to receive training through Mountford Chambers.
 We are pleased to say we were successfully granted permission.

 Many thousands of students apply for pupilages each year in the UK, and due to very few spaces being available many will not be successful.
 Receiving permission for the Bermudian to receive training is without a doubt a great privilege.
 The pupil upon completion of the training will return to Bermuda and become a member of the Criminal bar.

-The Dame Lois Browne-Evans Award provides the opportunity to an outstanding Bermudian candidate to have 6 or 12 months pupilage at Carmelite Chambers, a leading criminal set in London, England.
-We are also very pleased to announce that exceptionally we are able to open this opportunity to LPC as well as BVC candidates.
+The Dame Lois Browne-Evans Award provides the opportunity to an outstanding Bermudian candidate to have 12 months pupilage at Mountford Chambers, a leading criminal set in London, England.

 The successful applicant will receive:

-BPTC Pupil: Bursary $25K.
-Full 12 month pupilage with salary in the second six payable from Carmelite Chambers.
+BPTC Pupil: Bursary $30K.
+Full 12 month pupilage with salary in the second six payable from Mountford Chambers.

-Carmelite Chambers is one of the largest and longest established sets in the United Kingdom and its barristers are regularly instructed in high profile criminal cases both in the United Kingdom and internationally.
-Competition for pupilage places is incredibly fierce and a pupilage at Carmelite Chambers is a once in a lifetime training opportunity for the successful Applicant.
+Mountford Chambers is one of the largest and longest established sets in the United Kingdom and its barristers are regularly instructed in high profile criminal cases both in the United Kingdom and internationally.
+Competition for pupilage places is incredibly fierce and a pupilage at Mountford Chambers is a once in a lifetime training opportunity for the successful Applicant.

 The Award Committee is presided over by the Chief Justice of the Supreme Court of Bermuda and the Award Committee will be looking to assess academic and intellectual abilities, skills in oral and written communications, and an understanding of and an interest in the practice of criminal law.